orcephrye/PyMultiTasking/README.md

     print(f"Task[{task}] completed with results: {task.results}")
 ```

-* NOTE: Doesn't use a Limiter if it is wrapping Threaded(daemon=True).
+* NOTE: Do not use a Limiter if it is wrapping Threaded(daemon=True).
 Although this technically would not break
 anything it is pointless.